seiyria/interactive-resume/README.md

 ======
 My first idea of what would be kinda "neat" (and also the most recent version I had).
 It uses tiles and some sliding effects to display content, though it renders poorly on mobile.

+It houses the Cards Against Humanity searcher, Starship Oriam, and the STAR report reader for peoplesoft systems.

 Scrapped as of September 2013.

 nodes